SPM-G8-T8/group-project/README.md

     # install Cypress
     npm install cypress

-    # because of a known bug with Cypress https://github.com/cypress-io/cypress/issues/5895, Cypress cannot connect to localhost backend links, so go to api.js (isr-frontend > src > api > api.js) and change the 1st line to:
+    # because of a known bug with Cypress https://github.com/cypress-io/cypress/issues/5895, Cypress cannot connect to localhost backend links, so go to api.js (isr-frontend > src > api > api.js) and change the rootURL to:
     const rootURL = "http://0.0.0.0:8000"

     # run tests